gudlot/ess/docs/developer/getting-started.rst

   conda env create -f ess-developer.yml conda activate ess-developer

-Once you have activated the environment, if you want to import the ``ess`` module from the source, you will have to update your ``PYTHONPATH``
+Once you have activated the environment, you want to ``pip`` install it locally using

 .. code-block:: bash

-  export PYTHONPATH=$PYTHONPATH:src/.
+  python -m pip install -e .

 Running the unit tests